parse-community/Parse-SDK-Flutter/README.md

 ## Parse For Flutter!
 Hi, this is a Flutter plugin that allows communication with a Parse Server, (https://parseplatform.org) either hosted on your own server or another, like (http://Back4App.com).

-This is a work in project and we are consistently updating it.
-Please let us know if you think anything needs changing/adding, and more than ever, please do join in on this project (Even if it is just to improve our documentation.
+This is a work in progress and we are consistently updating it.
+Please let us know if you think anything needs changing/adding, and more than ever, please do join in on this project.
+(Even if it is just to improve our documentation)

 ## Join in!
 Want to get involved?
 Join our Slack channel and help out! (http://flutter-parse-sdk.slack.com)